/ /

 Digimon Masters Online

 This game, the second and most popular of the three MMOs based on the Digimon franchise, is still available to play in North America.
-In October 2022 however all accounts playing from IPs outside of NA were banned without prior notice.
+However, due to licensing issues the game has been inaccessible to European players since October 2022.

 Thankfully a rogue server called Digital Masters World is open to all players.
 The server has several custom QoL improvements and new Digimon available.
 They have an active and helpful Discord, as well as a Wiki with much more comprehensive documentation than the live version of the game ever had.